AakashM-10/cv/README.md

 ### Hi there 👋🏻
-I’m a Electrical Engineering graduate with 7.2 CGPA from Delhi Technological University( formerly known as DCE) 2020 batch.
+I’m an Electrical Engineering graduate with 7.2 CGPA from Delhi Technological University( formerly known as DCE) 2020 batch.
 I come with working experience of different technologies related to Data Science, Machine Learning and Deep Learning.
 Though I am an electrical Engineer by education my first love has always been Machine Learning and Data Science.
 Mathematics and stats are my favorite topics and I scored 95% in Maths in my 12th standard.